Transformer for Partial Differential Equations' Operator Learning: Model implementation details

 \section{Model implementation details}

-Below we provide the full implementation detail of model used in different problems.
-All the models are implemented in PyTorch \citep{PyTorch}.\\ For notation, we use $[d_1, d_2]$ to denote a linear/hidden layer with input dimension $d_1$ and output dimension $d_2$, which corresponds to \lstinline{nn.Linear(d1, d2)} in PyTorch.
+Below we provide the full implementation details of models used in different problems.
+All the models are implemented in PyTorch \citep{PyTorch}.

+For notation, we use $[d_1, d_2]$ to denote a linear/hidden layer with input dimension $d_1$ and output dimension $d_2$, which corresponds to \lstinline{nn.Linear(d1, d2)} in PyTorch.
 For attention layer, $d \times h$ indicates that there are $h$ attention heads each with a dimension of $d$.